 Making it to the toilet in time might get all the attention, but there’s a second, oft-overlooked chapter of potty training: every kid has to learn to wipe his or her own butt.
 Most kids in the U.S. potty train at between 2 and 3½ years of age, which is actually pretty late by international standards.
 But even by that age, most kids don’t have the motor skills necessary to wipe their butts.
 They can’t see back there to know if they’ve done it right, and have no internal sensation to tell them when they are done.
-And no matter how much they want to be big kids and entirely independent, they simply may not develop the dexterity needed to properly wipe a butt with toilet paper for some months.
+And no matter how much they want to be big kids and entirely independent, toddlers simply may not develop the dexterity needed to properly wipe their butt with toilet paper for some months.

 How to Teach a Toddler to Wipe Their Butt

 - Set Realistic Expectations: Certain motions, no matter how important, can’t be done well without a certain level of motor skills.
 Not every kid will have those motor skills yet, and that’s OK.

 - Be an Active Coach in the Bathroom: Wiping is less intuitive than using the potty, and kids need explicit instructions, practice, and review from their parents.

 - Safety Wipes Keep the Skid Marks at Bay: Once a kid has gone through the routine, parents can check to make sure things are clean and touch up with a wipe, if needed.

 - Stay Calm: Nothing derails skills-building like the pressure of an impatient parent.

 - Skid Marks Aren’t the End of the World: While a child is still learning a skill, sometimes their underwear isn’t going to be the cleanest.
 It isn’t personal.